Keerthan-CK/predictive-maintenance-automobile/README.txt

 License
 -------
-This project is licensed under the MIT License.
+This project is licensed under the AIT License.